Smarter-revolution/Smarter-Revolution-Site/content/blog/the-geo-revolution.md

 ## The Bottom Line

 Companies that ignore GEO today will be wondering why their leads dried up tomorrow.
 The shift is happening now, and early movers have a significant advantage.
+Just as [AI video production is transforming marketing](/blog/ai-video-production-is-the-future), AI search is transforming how customers discover solutions.

 Your competitors are either figuring this out or falling behind.
 Which will you be?